 Perfect for a couple or for friends seeking a break in the superb Northumbrian countryside, this cottage is all ground floor and has a cleverly designed open plan kitchen/living area.

 The well-equipped kitchen with breakfast bar overlooks the living area, allowing guests to chat amongst themselves whilst the allocated cook for the evening rustles up a culinary delight.

-Two double bedrooms, one with an en-suite shower room, and a family bathroom complete the accommodation at this lovely Horsley cottage.
+Two double bedrooms, one with an en-suite shower room, and a family bathroom complete the accommodation.